 The main road through the parish is the B1238 which runs through Flinton and connects Sproatley to the west, with Aldbrough to the east.
 Several smaller unnumbered roads criss-cross our area and link us to small neighbouring villages.
 The only public transport available are the bus services that run relatively infrequently to and from Hull and Hornsea.
-The Holderness Loop cycle route (a National Byway) runs through Humbleton but off-road walking opportunities are limited due to the lack of footpaths in the parish.
-Our parish is one of the few parishes without any public footpaths or bridlepaths in the East Riding of Yorkshire.
+The Holderness Loop cycle route (a National Byway) runs through Humbleton but off-road walking opportunities are limited as our parish is one of the few parishes without any public footpaths or bridlepaths in the East Riding of Yorkshire.